alianza/tricks/README.md

 This example shows how you can use a MongoDB database to support your Next.js application.

-**Pet** is an application that allows users to add their pets' information (e.g., name, owner's name, diet, age, dislikes, likes, and photo).
+**Tricks** is an application that allows users to add their skateboarding tricks' information.
 They can also delete it or edit it anytime.

 ## Deploy your own